 Flamed orange peel.

 The Revolver is a cocktail that benefits from a flamed orange peel garnish.
 Actually it’s more of a bar trick that also works as a garnish.
 It looks impressive but is extremely simple to do (and extremely difficult to photograph as Mrs Proof and I found out to our amusement).
-Cut a small disc from a fresh orange with a sharp knife.
+Cut a small disc from the edge of a fresh orange with a sharp knife.
 Make sure not to cut it too thin – well into the pith but not into the flesh itself.
 Hold said disc between thumb and forefinger over the prepared cocktail.
 Hold a lit match (or lighter) to the centre of the disc and squeeze sharply.
-Oils from the orange will be squirted through the flame and will ignite briefly (but impressively) before landing on the drink.
+Oils from the orange peel will be squirted through the flame and will ignite briefly (but impressively) before landing on the drink.
 The peel can then be wiped along the rim of the glass and discarded, dropped into the glass, or both.
 Please practice this few times before trying it in front of guests and do so with due care and attention.
 I’m not much of a video guy so here’s a quick demo from someone who is.

 0.5oz / 15ml coffee liqueur (I used Kahlua).

-2 dashes orange bitters (I used Angostura orange).
+2 dashes orange bitters (I used Regans).

 Stir with ice and strain into a chilled champagne coupé.